misiektoja/psn_monitor/README.md

 psn_monitor --setup
 ```

-It asks for the account to monitor, how often to check it, your [PSN npsso code](#psn-npsso-code) and whether to send email alerts, then writes a ready-to-run configuration.
+It asks for the account to monitor, how often to check it, your [PSN npsso code](#psn-npsso-code), whether to send email alerts and where the output goes, then writes a ready-to-run configuration.
 Nothing is written until you choose **Save settings**, and an existing configuration file is backed up first.
 Your npsso code is checked against PlayStation Network before it is saved, so you find out immediately if it was copied incompletely.
 At the end it offers to run the preflight checks and to start monitoring.

 The wizard needs an interactive terminal.
 Without one, use `--generate-config` and edit the file by hand.